I write for myself

 We used to have a popular Malaysian blog aggregator called Project Petaling Street.
 It encouraged a lot of us to start blogging.
 It took a different turn when ownership changed.
 Then it was slowly phased out.

 Other than the occasional ramble on the social media, I didn't write anything until 6-7 years ago.

-I was on Twitter, and saw somebody shared their Medium page.
+I was on Twitter, and saw somebody sharing their Medium page.
 I checked it out and was intrigued by the concept.
 I signed up and started writing again.

 I wasn't as active as I wanted, but I wrote at least 4-5 posts in a year.

-Only until end of 2020, I picked up the writing habit again.
+Only at the end of 2020, will I pick up the writing habit again.
 It was supposed to be documented reports that I shared with my clients but eventually with the No-Code Malaysia community as well, but prettier.

-I was on a roll, building on one idea after another, created my first newsletter to share my build thought-process and then... everything stops working, I stopped working.
+I was on a roll, building on one idea after another, creating my first newsletter to share my building thought-process and then... everything stopped working, I stopped working.